 - Architect, structural engineer — if structural work is needed

-- Quantity surveyor for a scrapping schedule – a list of items which can be written off as immediate tax deductions when they’re scrapped.
+- Quantity surveyor for a scrapping schedule - a list of items that can be written off as immediate tax deductions when they’re scrapped.

-- Labourer — empty, demolish, pull out old kitchen, appliances.
+- Labourer — empty, demolish, and pull out old kitchen, and appliances.

 - Plumber, electrician to disconnect services